Talend/design-system/adr/data-test.md

 ## Solutions

-Expose [data-test] attributes for QA purpose suggest in the components or layout markup.
+Systematically enforce [data-test] attributes for QA purpose in the components or layout markup that require them.
+We see two benefits to that pattern:

-1 — By documenting them, the first benefit will be to act on a contract with our QA team.
+1 — Better documentation.
+The single data attribute act as a contract with our QA team and it's easy to find which components are under that contract.

-2 — By using them, after all, the second benefit will also be to perform component testing.
+2 — Easier of use.
+Component testing becomes more straightforward as the same pattern can be expected on all design system components.

 ```css
 [data-test="<block_name>.<element_type>[?<element_index>].<?element_identifier>"]